natarslan/natarslan.github.io/blogging-with-quartz-and-github/00_entire_workflow.md

      - Build errors after editing: run `npx quartz build` to see TypeScript/compile errors and fix simple typos or missing commas.

 7) Connect your content (Obsidian vault) to Quartz
-   - Aim: Make your notes available to Quartz without duplicating files.
+   - Aim: Make your notes available to Quartz without duplicating files, folder-by-folder.
    - Commands/examples:
-     - Create content folder: `mkdir -p content`
-     - Create a symlink from your Obsidian `posts` folder: `ln -s /full/path/to/posts content/posts`
+     - Keep all publishable material under `/Users/narslan/Desktop/starbase/blog/posts/<category>/…` (e.g., `posts/travel-nature/`, `posts/photography/`).
+     - For each category you want live, create a symlink:
+       `ln -s ../posts/travel-nature content/travel-nature`, `ln -s ../posts/photography content/photography`, etc.
+     - Leave `posts/ignored-material/` **without** a symlink; it holds drafts/private notes and is listed in `.gitignore`, so Quartz skips it.
    - Troubleshooting:
-     - Broken symlink pages: confirm the target path is absolute and readable.
-Use `ls -l content` to inspect links.
-     - If Quartz can’t read symlinked files (some CI environments), consider copying the needed subfolder into `content/` instead.
+     - Missing/404 pages after reorganizing: remove the old symlink (`rm content/travel-nature`), create a new one pointing to the renamed folder, rebuild, then commit/push so GitHub Pages updates.
+     - Use `find content -type l -ls` to verify every symlink points to `../posts/<category>`.

 8) Preview and test locally (build + serve)
    - Aim: Verify the site builds and looks correct before pushing to GitHub.